Umuzi-org/tech-department/content/projects/android/incremental-counter/_index.md

 ---
-title: Incremental Counter
+_db_id: 201
+available_options:
+- kotlin
+content_type: project
 ready: true
 submission_type: repo
-available_options: ["kotlin"]
+title: Incremental Counter
 ---

 This project is an introduction to how the ui of an app communicates with the code in the associated activity.